tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

 More than one camera can be defined for each scene, in order to have different output resolutions, or to shot only a particular area of the scene (see  :ref:`Using the Stage Schematic <using_the_stage_schematic>`  ).

-The camera frame size can be expressed in any unit, but will be visualized in the default one chosen in the Preferences  →  Interface dialog (see  :ref:`Choosing the Working Unit <choosing_the_working_unit>`  ).
+The camera frame size can be expressed in any unit, but will be visualized in the default one chosen in the Preferences  →  Interface dialog.

 In Tahoma2D the Camera is defined by different parameters: